gsoules/MkDocs/digital-archive/docs/user/recently-viewed.md

     The list of recently viewed items is stored in [browser cookies](https://en.wikipedia.org/wiki/HTTP_cookie).
     If you clear your browser's cookies, or switch to a different browser, or don't look at the **_Recently Viewed Items_** page for several days, the list will be empty.

-    The `Recent Items` link *only* appears under the search box when there are recent items in the list.

     The recently viewed items list only tracks items that you have viewed or flagged when searching `This site`.
 It does not track items when you are viewing `All sites`.